-At 90, Native Alaska woman will be 1st counted in US Census
+At 90, Alaska Native woman is 1st counted in US Census

 In 1947 Lizzie married George Chimiugak, and they eventually settled in Toksook Bay after the town was founded in 1964 by residents of nearby Nightmute.
 There are five surviving children.

-He worked maintenance at the airport and she did janitorial work at the old medical clinic and babysat.
+He worked maintenance at the airport.
+She did janitorial work at the old medical clinic and babysat.

 Like other wives, she cleaned fish, tanned hides and even rendered seal oil after her husband came home from fishing or hunting.
 Her husband died about 30 years ago.